NBISweden/workshop-epigenomics-RTDs/docs/index.rst

 Application
 -----------

-- Application is now closed
+.. - Application is now closed
-- Sign up `here <https://forms.gle/ZE6DhAY22QhzFwVs5>`_. and we will let you know when we open application for the next course.
+.. - Sign up `here <https://forms.gle/ZE6DhAY22QhzFwVs5>`_. and we will let you know when we open application for the next course.

+Application is now open `here <https://www.scilifelab.se/event/epigenomics-data-analysis-from-bulk-to-single-cell-online/>`_

 :raw-html:`<br />`